2006 Lebanon War: Hezbollah prisoners

 A few days after the ceasefire IDF launched a second, seemingly unsuccessful, raid on Baalbek that led to the death of Lieutenant Colonel Emmanuel Moreno.
-According to Jerusalem Post, two Hizbullah fighters were reportedly taken prisoner in the raid.
+According to The Jerusalem Post, two Hezbollah fighters were reportedly taken prisoner in the raid.

-Most of the alleged Hizbullah fighters apprehended by IDF during the war, later turned out to be ordinary Lebanese civilians.
-At the end of the war, Israel held only four Hizbullah fighters as prisoners (plus a civilian Hizbullah member and former fighter).
+Most of the alleged Hezbollah fighters apprehended by IDF during the war, later turned out to be ordinary Lebanese civilians.
+At the end of the war, Israel held only four Hezbollah fighters as prisoners (plus a civilian Hezbollah member and former fighter).
 None of them were commanders or Iranians.
 They were released in a prisoner swap with Israel in 2008.
-Israel had also seized the bodies of 12 dead Hizbullah fighters and brought them to Israel.
+Israel had also seized the bodies of twelve dead Hezbollah fighters and brought them to Israel.
 They were returned to Lebanon in the prisoner exchange.

 Lebanese Armed Forces

 Though rarely engaged in combat, 43 Lebanese soldiers and policemen were killed.

 Israeli civilians

 Hezbollah rockets and mortars killed 44 Israeli civilians during the conflict, including a severely wounded Haifa resident who died from his wounds more than a year after the war.
 In addition four elderly died of heart attacks during rocket attacks.
 At least 19 of the 46 Israeli civilians killed by Hezbollah rockets and mortars were Israeli Arabs (mainly Sunni Muslims).
 The last civilian victim was an Israeli-Arab man who died on 30 August 2007, from injuries sustained in a rocket attack on Haifa.
-In addition, 4,262 civilians were injured–33 seriously wounded, 68 moderately, 1,388 lightly, and 2,773 suffered from shock and anxiety.
-According to Human Rights Watch, "These bombs may have killed 'only' 43 civilians, but that says more about the availability of warning systems and bomb shelters throughout most of Northern Israel and the evacuation of more than 350,000 people than it does about Hezbollah's intentions."
+In addition, 4,262 civilians were injured—33 seriously wounded, 68 moderately, 1,388 lightly, and 2,773 suffered from shock and anxiety.
+According to Human Rights Watch, "These bombs may have killed 'only' 43 civilians, but that says more about the availability of warning systems and bomb shelters throughout most of northern Israel and the evacuation of more than 350,000 people than it does about Hezbollah's intentions."

 Israeli civilians killed by Hezbollah rocket attacks, 12 July – 13 August 2006 (black) vs. the ethnic composition at the North of Israel (pink):